sittingbool/util-ts/README.md

 }
 ```

-Otherwise you will get an error that `fs` or `path` cannot be found.
+Otherwise you will get a warning that `fs` or `path` cannot be found.
+Also the `loadPackageInfo` function will not be working without fs and path.